 By late 1936, fledgling groups of recovered alcoholics were meeting within the larger framework of the Oxford Group in Akron, Ohio and the New York City area.
 Bill Wilson was staying sober and laboring full time to spread what would become the AA movement, but a crisis was brewing in terms of the poverty in which he and his wife Lois were living.
 It was in this circumstance that Charles B. Towns, owner of the Towns Hospital where Wilson had repeatedly been treated and whose corridors he now roamed trolling for drunks who might be interested in his nascent program, offered Wilson paid employment at the hospital as a "lay alcoholism therapist."
 Wilson's first instinct was that this was the perfect solution to his financial straits and his desire to work full time to spread this new message of hope to alcoholics.
-There was after all a precedent for this lay alcoholism psychotherapy role.
-Towns' offer to Bill Wilson was preceded by a tradition of distinguished lay therapists in the alcoholism arena that included Courtenay Baylor, Francis Chambers, and, most importantly, Richard Peabody whose book,
+There was after all a precedent for this lav alcoholism psychotherapy role.
+Towns' offer to Bill Wilson was preceded by a tradition of distinguished lay therapists in the alcoholism arena that included Courtenay Baylor, Francis Chambers. and. most importantly, Richard Peabody whose book, The of Drinking, Common Sense was currently popular.
+Bill Wilson could have easily become part of this growing network of lay therapists.

-1 That date has been celebrated on June 10, but recent historical research suggests the date of Dr. Bob Smith's last drink was probably June 17, 1935 (White & Merton M., 2006).
+Smith's last drink was probably June 17, 1935 (White & Merton M., 2006).